moderndive/moderndive/vignettes/paper.md

 5. Visual model selection: plot parallel slopes & interaction regression models
 6. Produce metrics on the quality of regression model fits

-Furthermore, we discuss the inner-workings of the `moderndive` pacakges, including
+Furthermore, we discuss the inner-workings of the `moderndive` package:

 1. It leverages the `broom` package in its wrappers
 1. It builds a custom `ggplot2` geometry for the `geom_parallel_slopes()` function that allows for quick visualization of parallel slopes models in regression.